Last Updated on January 28, 2023 by Lori Geurin

-- Eat some high-quality protein or healthy fats when you feel a craving coming on.
+- Eat high-quality protein or healthy fats when you feel a craving.

 - Stay hydrated by drinking plenty of water.

 - Try intermittent fasting.
 My doctor suggested it when I started having severe hypoglycemia.
-I started slowly at first, and have been doing it for years now.
+I started slowly at first and have been doing it for years.
 (Here’s more on how to start fasting: Intermittent Fasting Guide: A Great Way To Lose Weight).

 Sugar cravings are super annoying, but they can eventually be tamed if you’re persistent and work to improve healthy habits.

 Don’t give up!
 Hope this helps!